smolnij/Linux/README.md

 That feature makes boot smoother by doing some framebuffer manipulations so screen don't flicker upon boot.

-**rootfstype=f2fs**

-That is only needed if your kernel is compiled to not use initramfs image.
-If your root fs is EXT4, then parameter will look like rootfstype=ext4.
-Skipping initramfs speeds up your boot process, and is described **HERE** (noteforself: make a link).

-**noinitrd**

-That is only needed if your kernel is compiled to not use initramfs image.

 **console=tty0**

 With no console parameter the kernel will use the first virtual terminal, which is /dev/tty0.
 A user at the keyboard uses this virtual terminal by pressing Ctrl-Alt-F1.